-The Promotion Committee consists of all lecturers and senior lecturers in the Department as well as the Department chair (non-voting member).
+The Promotion Committee consists of all Teaching Professors and senior Teaching Professors in the Department as well as the Department chair (non-voting member).
 All members have full voting rights on all matters.
-If the number of lecturers and senior lecturers in the Department is less than three (3), the Department Chair (in consultation with the candidate and all IAS on the committee) will invite senior lecturers from outside the Department and/or tenured faculty from the department to bring the number to three (3).
+If the number of Teaching Professors and senior Teaching Professors in the Department is less than three (3), the Department Chair (in consultation with the candidate and all IAS on the committee) will invite senior Teaching Professors from outside the Department and/or tenured faculty from the department to bring the number to three (3).

-6. Public Relations Committee
+6. Recruitment and Outreach Committee